Q: What is the ACHARAI Fellows Program (AFP)?

 Q: Do I need to attend every session?

 Yes!
-We ask that applicants look at the class schedule ahead of time to be sure they can attend every session.
+We ask that applicants review the class schedule ahead of time to be sure they can attend every session.
 Because cohort class size is intentionally limited to enhance the experience, everyone plays an important role in the success of each class.

 Q: What will I learn?